byorgey/blog/posts/2026/04/26/FTA.lagda.md

   tt : ⊤
 ```

+Note that some things we define here—such as `⊤`—will have the same
+names as they do in the Agda standard library.
+However, many things
+won't, since I either didn't know the standard name and made up my
+own, or (in a few cases) did know the standard name but didn't like
+it, and made up my own anyway.

 Next, the "bottom" type `⊥` with no constructors, representing
 falsity, along with a corresponding elimination principle, `absurd`.
 The elimination
 principle says that anything follows from `⊥` ("*[ex falso
-quodlibet](XXX)*"), and is implemented using Agda's absurd pattern,
+quodlibet](https://en.wikipedia.org/wiki/Principle_of_explosion)*"), and is implemented using Agda's absurd pattern,
 written `()`.
 If Agda can tell that there are no possible
 constructors which could give rise to a value of a certain type, we
 can pattern-match on it with `()`, and are then absolved of having to
-provide a right-hand side for the definition.
+provide a right-hand side for the definition in that case.

 ```agda
 data ⊥ : Set where